nudopnu/api-designer/README.md

 _Important note:_

 As discussed [here](https://github.com/cue-lang/cue/issues/267#issuecomment-873386839), specifying a closed struct in CUE does not automatically create an `"additionalProperties": false` flag.
-I injected this as a manual modification step afterwards.
+I injected this as a modification step afterwards.

 ## Show result in browser